smarthomeNG/plugins/alexa/README.md

 alexa_actions = "turnOn turnOff"
 ```

-you can use multiple items for specific actions using the same alexa-name.
+You can use *different items for specific actions* using the same alexa-name.
 however, it is recommended to use the device-identifier for this purpose instead (see next example)
 ```
 [item_only_on]